AzureAD/microsoft-authentication-library-for-js/samples/msal-node-samples/ExpressTestApp/README.md

 ### Token caching

 MSAL Node has an in-memory cache by default.
-The demo app also features a [persistent cache plugin](./demo/App/utils/cachePlugin.js) in order to save the cache to disk.
-It illustrates a distributed caching pattern where MSAL's token cache is persisted separately and only the currently served user's tokens (and other authentication artifacts) are loaded into MSAL's memory.
-See also: [Token cache serialization](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/wiki/token-cache-serialization#important).
+The demo app also features a [persistent cache plugin](./TestApp/App/utils/cachePlugin.js) in order to save the cache to disk.
+It illustrates a distributed caching pattern where MSAL's token cache is persisted via an external service (here, Redis) and only the currently served user's tokens (and other authentication artifacts) are loaded into MSAL's memory.

+To do so, a persistence helper that implements basic Redis calls is illustrated in [persistenceHelper.js](./TestApp/App/utils/persistenceHelper.js).
+When you implement a persistence manager, you should also assign cache eviction policies, handle connection events from persistence server and take performance metrics such as cache hit ratios.
+For more on caching, see [Caching](../../../lib/msal-node/docs/caching.md).

 ## More information